TrevorReznick/openfav-auth/README.md

 ## Deploy:
 This web app is optimized to be deployed on vercel; but you can choose another service, making attention to the set the correct adapter in the astro.config.mjs

+## Contributing:
+Feel free to contribute, Openfav-auth needs some changes to work perfectly

+## To Do:
+You let me know?
+Ah ah ah

 ## Live link
 [Openfav-auth](https://openfav-auth.vercel.app)